 And this is where it is best of all.
 Show a sense of humour.
 Interior design Dad jokes.
 To give you a personal example when choosing paints for our new home I discovered that Farrow and Balls India Yellow was so named after the colour of Mango eating Elephant wee.
 Not just Elephant wee but mango eating elephant wee!
 I just had to use it to honour the person who diligently and selflessly colour matched.
 So of course, I have used it in the downstairs loo and to add to the loveliness of it all I have added an Elephant towel hook.
 I grin every time I visit.

-As I write it is raining, again.
-One of the wettest winters I have known, and huge chunks of the Amazon forest and Australian bush burn.
 Whether you are a climate change believer or not it just makes plain good sense not to throw good furniture away and keep using resources to make new.
 Buying repurposed and reclaimed furniture supports local businesses and has a super low carbon footprint.
 This is the trend that needs to go mainstream.

-So, we have a “trend” that will encourage individuality, is based on what makes us happy as individuals, has a humour about it and helps save the planet – nothing wrong there.
+So, we have a set of “trends” that will encourage individuality, is based on what makes us happy as individuals, has a humour about it and helps save the planet – nothing wrong there.